 Ben Forster and Girls Aloud's Kimberley Walsh star in an upbeat musical version of the 2003 film.

 Dominion Theatre, 268-269 Tottenham Court Road, London, W1T 7AQ

-Cambridge Theatre, Earlham Street, Seven Dials, Soho, London, W1D 7DY
+Cambridge Theatre, Earlham Street, Seven Dials, Soho, London, WC2H 9HU

-The Royal Shakespeare Company's musical adaptation of Roald Dahl's celebrated children's book Matilda at the Cambridge Theatre in London's West End is a wonderful show to take in this Christmas.
-Directed by Matthew Warchus and adapted by seasoned playwright Dennis Kelly and the award-winning Australian musical comedian Tim Minchin, Matilda has been described by WhatsOnStage as "a piece which is by turns riotously funny and gut-wrenchingly poignant".
-The eagerly anticipated production - which tells the story of a special little girl with an extraordinary imagination - stars Lauren Ward as Miss Honey, Bertie Carvel as Miss Trunchball, Joise Walker as Mrs Wormwood and Paul Kaye as Mr Wormwood.
+The Royal Shakespeare Company's multiple award-winning musical adaptation of Roald Dahl's celebrated children's book Matilda is a big hit at the Cambridge Theatre in London's West End.
+Directed by Matthew Warchus and adapted by seasoned playwright Dennis Kelly and the award-winning Australian musical comedian Tim Minchin, Matilda puts its child stars at the heart of the show.
+Described by WhatsOnStage as "a piece which is by turns riotously funny and gut-wrenchingly poignant", the much praised production - which tells the story of a special little girl with an extraordinary imagination - lives up to expectations and thrills and delights both adults and children alike.
 Book tickets now to see Matilda The Musical at the Cambridge Theatre London.
-The show lives up to expectations and thrills and delights both adults and children alike, and is winning plaudits as this winter's must-see theatrical event.
-The Telegraph theatre critic Charles Spencer gave Matilda five stars, claiming it was "the best British musical since Billy Elliot that will surely be the toast of the West End.
+Back when it first opened in London in 2011 Telegraph theatre critic Charles Spencer gave Matilda five stars, claiming it was "the best British musical since Billy Elliot that will surely be the toast of the West End.
 I predict that this show will be unstoppable."